List of Star Wars television series: Underworld

 That's an area we've spent a lot of time, reading through the material that he developed is something we very much would like to explore. ...
 So our attitude is, we don't want to throw any of that stuff away.
 It's gold.
 And it's something we're spending a lot of time looking at, pouring [sic] through, discussing, and we may very well develop those things further.
 We definitely want to.

 The plot of the anthology film Rogue One was originally pitched as an episode of the series.
 The story of Han winning the Millennium Falcon from Lando was planned to be featured and later developed as Solo: A Star Wars Story.
 The planet Daiyu portrayed in Obi-Wan Kenobi is similar to the atmosphere of level 1313 of Coruscant which George Lucas wanted to show.
 Boba Fett was also reported to appear in the show; Star Wars author, Karen Traviss, was to write a novel involving Boba Fett, but the project was reportedly canceled because of possible conflicts with the TV series.
 In early 2020, Stargate Studios shared test footage made to promote the series to networks, as well as a Google Doc listing production details for the series.

-Detours

-Star Wars Detours is an unaired animated parody series from the creators of Robot Chicken, which was postponed in 2013 and ultimately unaired.
-Production began in 2012 prior to the Disney acquisition, with 39 episodes completed and 62 additional scripts finished.